tothom/RDADynamo-example-implementation/README.md

 ### Setup your DB app to work with Dynamo

 To run Dynamo graphs on your Revit model in Design Automation you need to reference *RDADHelper.dll* in your DB app.
 RDADHelper stands for *Revit Design Automation Dynamo Helper* and works as a intermediate layer between your DB app and Dynamo.
+RDADHelper works similarly to Autodesk DesignAutomationBridge.

+The steps are as follows:
+1. Subscribe to the `RDADHelper.Actions.OnGraphResultReady` event with your own event handler.
+2. Prepare to run your Dynamo graph by making a new `RunGraphArgs` object.
+3.

 ### Dynamo nodes which do not work in the cloud